What Makes Pet Food Sustainable?

 🥩 Protein Source: Meat vs. Alternatives

 Many conventional pet foods rely heavily on beef, chicken, or fish.
-These ingredients take a lot of land, water, and energy to produce, and they come from high-emission livestock systems.
+These ingredients come from high-emission farming systems that use large amounts of land, water, and energy.

 🌍 Land, Water, and Climate Impacts

-Different proteins have very different environmental footprints.
+Different protein sources have very different environmental footprints.
 Meat production is linked to high greenhouse-gas emissions, heavy water use, and large land demands.

 📦 Packaging and Transport